inspec/inspec/docs/resources.rst

 Syntax
 -----------------------------------------------------
-A change in the output format (with an `audit` package newer than 2.2) is reflected in a two interfaces hidden beneath `auditd_rules`:
+A change in the output format (with an `audit` package version 2.3 or newer) is reflected in two interfaces included in `auditd_rules`:

 A ``auditd_rules`` |inspec resource| block declares one (or more) rules to be tested, and then what that rule should do: